Discovering and Protecting Sensitive Data Using Existing Classifications and Metadata

 5. Reporting on Sensitive Data Access

 NC Protect can also produce reports to tell you where your sensitive data is located, who has access to it currently and who’s been accessing it.
 This allows you to provide tracking data to auditors, if necessary, as well as verify that the rules are working as intended.
-You can also easily ingest user activity and logs collected in NC Protect into Microsoft Sentinel via a free Connector or import it into Splunk to analyze the data at cloud scale, as well as trigger holistic alerts and remediation actions alongside the dynamic and real-time access controls of NC Protect.
+You can also easily ingest user activity and logs collected in NC Protect into Microsoft Sentinel via a free Connector or import it into Splunk to analyze the data at cloud scale and trigger holistic alerts and remediation actions alongside the dynamic and real-time access controls of NC Protect.

 Taking a Proactive Security Posture

-I always say that there are 3 types of people who take security as a high priority.
+I always say that three types of people take security as a high priority.

-- People that are forced to because of a compliance requirement.
+1. People who are forced to because of a compliance requirement.

 While finding and protecting sensitive data seems like an additional burden for many, the possibility of losing Intellectual Property, incurring significant fines, or just a huge hit to the bottom line can be a massive motivator to find and lock down data.

-There have been a large number of companies that have had to provide credit check services to all users and undergone a significant loss of trust after a data breach.
+A large number of companies have had to provide credit check services to all users and undergone a significant loss of trust after a data breach.
 Unfortunately, not all of these organizations, especially smaller organizations, have been able to withstand these losses.
-Fortunately, most organizations have realized that security and the protection of their data is a critical operating expenses, and they are always re-evaluating their security posture.
+Fortunately, most organizations have realized that security and data protection are critical operating expenses and are constantly re-evaluating their security posture.

 If you have any questions about how NC Protect assists with discovering and protecting sensitive data, please don’t hesitate to contact us.